faezehsalehi-ac/faezehsalehi-ac/README.md

 I’m currently working as ITIL expert in Irisa international company and also, I am learning profesional Machine learning for my new projects.

-I am going to share my projects that I did last four years...
+I am going to share some of my projects that I did last four years...

 If you have any questions from me, you can send me an E-mail: faezehsalehi.ac@gmail.com